The poems of Catullus have notoriously been subjected

 here advanced, even where they find themselves in disagreement with

+the conclusions.
 The author John Trappes-Lomax, formerly Senior Scholar of Gonville

 and Caius College Cambridge, specializes in the textual criticism